 Carpal Tunnel Surgery

 Carpal tunnel surgery is a procedure designed to relieve pressure on the median nerve in the wrist, reducing pain, numbness, and tingling in the hand and fingers.
-Mr. Vasantha Ramsingh, a leading Consultant Orthopaedic Surgeon in Lincolnshire, specialises in advanced hand and wrist surgery techniques that support a safe and effective recovery.
+Mr. Vasanthakumar Ramsingh, a leading Consultant Orthopaedic Surgeon in Lincolnshire, specialises in advanced hand and wrist surgery techniques that support a safe and effective recovery.

 Carpal tunnel syndrome can cause pain, numbness, and weakness in the hand and wrist, affecting daily activities such as typing, writing, or gripping objects.
 When non-surgical treatments fail, carpal tunnel release surgery is a reliable way to relieve pressure on the median nerve and restore hand function.

-Mr. Vasantha Ramsingh uses minimally invasive techniques for carpal tunnel surgery, ensuring precise treatment with minimal tissue disruption.
+Mr. Vasanthakumar Ramsingh uses minimally invasive techniques for carpal tunnel surgery, ensuring precise treatment with minimal tissue disruption.
 This guide covers the procedure, recovery, risks, and why patients in Lincolnshire trust Mr. Ramsingh for hand and wrist surgery.

 What is Carpal Tunnel Surgery?